Generating Quantum Reservoir State Representations with Random Matrices: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have introduced a new approach to measuring quantum reservoir computers through the use of random matrices.
-Our method can be scaled to arbitrary state dimensions and shows good performance in the test cases.
-While the results shown here correspond to quantum systems, any reservoir computer paradigm could be substituted so long as the measurement problem can be phrased in terms of matrix operations.
-As a first investigation, we showed the spectrum and observable range of the random matrices on random system states and found that partial traces over the full system may improve the diversity of the observables that can be used in reservoir computing.
-We then demonstrated the efficacy of our method on the problem of time-series prediction for a sine wave and the Mackey-Glass time series, as well as data interpolation on historical Dow30 data.
-Our results suggest that the use of random matrices as a means of state description works well in the tested cases.
-However, the reservoirs implemented for the investigation were not always suitable for more complex problems.
-One avenue for future research is the study of much more strongly correlated spin systems or alternative reservoirs with a better learning capacity.
-Furthermore, larger systems should be probed to better understand the influence of correlations spanning more degrees of freedom, possibly also in experiments.
+We presented a new approach to measuring quantum reservoir computers using random matrices.
+Our method is scalable to arbitrary state dimensions and performs well in test cases using two quantum reservoirs, a Heisenberg spin chain, and a quantum circuit.
+While the results shown here correspond to quantum systems, any reservoir computing paradigm could be substituted as long as the measurement problem can be formulated in terms of matrix operations.
+As a first investigation, we showed the spectrum and observable range of random matrices on random system states.
+We found that partial traces over the entire system may improve the diversity of observables that can be used in reservoir computation.
+We then demonstrated the effectiveness of our method on the problem of time series prediction for a sine wave and the Mackey-Glass time series, as well as data interpolation on historical Dow30 data.
+Our results suggest that random matrices work well for different reservoirs for state representation.
+However, its practical application to real hardware remains an open question.
+Currently, it is not feasible to fulfill expectation values over hundreds of measurements with quantum devices.
+However, there are ways to overcome this challenge.
+In many real devices, scientists perform measurements far away from the driving mechanism so that multiple measurements can be made without perturbing the primary dynamics.
+In these cases, the drive signal is often repeated to obtain the required statistics, resulting in a non-real-time workflow.
+Looking to the future, just as we use chips that are limited by a bit architecture, it's intriguing to imagine that this could be extended to reservoir computing, where small devices such as stacks of spin lattices are designed to perform hundreds of measurements over thousands of ensembles simultaneously.
+One avenue for future research is to investigate much more highly correlated spin systems or alternative reservoirs with better learning capabilities.
+In addition, larger reservoirs should be explored to better understand the influence of correlations spanning more degrees of freedom, possibly also in experiments.
+Another key element to be studied is the influence of quantum phenomena such as entanglement and the phase space used on the performance of the storage.
+The aim is to determine whether true quantum phenomena influence reservoir performance.
+While for a certain QRC architecture an influence of quantum properties on the reservoir performance has been observed~\cite{goetting23a}, these results have to be investigated for the architectures of this paper in future work.